 Product is the first pillar of your marketing foundation.
 What products and/or services you offer.
 A company that offers MRI equipment as a product has an entirely different marketing strategy than a company that sell paper clips and copy paper.

 The second pillar of your marketing foundation is price.
 How much you charge for your products and services is a key element of your marketing.
 Do you charge more than your competitors?
 If so, why?
 Sometimes, charging more can be seen as a benefit.
-For more information, check out Advertising and Major Sale.
+For more information, check out How to Advertise Your Business.

 The third pillar of advertising is place or where your business is located.
 How important is place in your marketing mix?
 It depends.
 Location is critical for businesses such as coffee shops, gas stations, grocery stores, gyms, doctors offices, dentists offices, etc. For some goods, ecommerce has shifted the “place” where many businesses do business.